Amanbig/blog_app/README.md

 # Blog Explorer

-A Flutter application that fetches and displays a list of blogs using a RESTful API.
+A Flutter application that fetches and displays a list of blogs using a API.
 The app supports features such as searching for blogs, favoriting blog posts, and refreshing the list of blogs.
 It also integrates with Hive for local storage and uses environment variables for API configuration.

 ## Features

-- **Blog Listing**: Fetch and display a list of blogs from a RESTful API.
+- **Blog Listing**: Fetch and display a list of blogs from API.
 - **Search**: Search for blogs by title.
 - **Favorites**: Mark blogs as favorites and persist them locally using Hive.
 - **Refresh**: Pull-to-refresh to reload the list of blogs.